-This post is intended for NIRMA member counties, and in particular county boards, sheriffs, and jail directors, to keep track of the rapid immigration-related developments occurring under the current Federal Administration, and at the Nebraska state level.
+This post is intended for NIRMA member counties, and in particular county boards, sheriffs, and jail directors, to track the rapid immigration-related developments occurring under the current Federal Administration and at the Nebraska state level.

 It is a list of key developments, links to source materials to explore them in greater depth, along with a short explanation from NIRMA’s attorney partners about the potential impact of each development at the local/county level.